New EU executive hits obstacle in parliament

 He can also ask countries to put forward a new candidate if one meets stiffer resistance.
 Bratusek may be vulnerable as she put her own name forward while interim prime minister after losing an election.
 Her successor in Ljubljana has complained.

-On Tuesday morning, lawmakers expect Juncker to meet parliamentary speaker Martin Schulz, from the center-left S&D group, along with the floor leaders of the EPP and S&D. However, further negotiations later in the week are likely before it is clear whether, and how, consensus is emerging on the Commission.

-Additional reporting by Jan Strupczewski, Barbara Lewis, Robin Emmott and Julia Fioretti; Editing by Dominic Evans
+On Tuesday morning, lawmakers expect Juncker to meet parliamentary speaker Martin Schulz, from the centre-left S&D group, along with the floor leaders of the EPP and S&D. However, further negotiations later in the week are likely before it is clear whether, and how, consensus is emerging on the Commission.
+(Additional reporting by Jan Strupczewski, Barbara Lewis, Robin Emmott and Julia Fioretti; Editing by Dominic Evans)